ayosprakob/grassmanntn/README.md

 All the sign factors are computed automatically without explicit user inputs.

 > [!NOTE]
 > A complete overhaul of GrassmannTN is underdevelopment.
-The overhaul includes a significant improve in performance and syntax simplification.
+The overhaul includes a significant improvement in performance and syntax simplification.
 We plan to release it as a Julia package some time in 2025.

 ## Useful links
 - [documentation](https://ayosprakob.github.io/grassmanntn/)